Big Horn Basin

 "First Call for Breakfast in Wyoming"

-The photo of the cowboy gazing at the airplane in the sky is also evocative of the theme found in Belden's work of the West of the 1920's and 30's as a place caught between the old and the new, a theme repeated in the next three photos, the first of an airplane with Pitchfork and Z Bar T brands upon its cowling, the second which suggests that round-ups were assisted by aviation, and the thrd of the old sheepherder in the sheep wagon with a new Atwater Kent radio and a Scientific American magazine
+The above photo was featured on the cover of a Life magazine.
+The photo on the preceeding page of the cowboy gazing at the airplane in the sky is evocative of the theme found in Belden's work of the West of the 1920's and 30's as a place caught between the old and the new, a theme repeated in the next three photos, the first of an airplane with Pitchfork and Z Bar T brands upon its cowling, the second which suggests that round-ups were assisted by aviation, and the thrid of the old sheepherder in the sheep wagon with a new Atwater Kent radio and a Scientific American magazine

 Airplane and Lincoln Zephyr.